 For those of you running PPC ads in 2020, getting your best possible return on ad spend is likely more crucial than ever.
 The practice of click fraud and ad fraud is always a threat, with estimates putting the impact on marketing budgets at around 20%.
 So how do you make sure your ads are seen by human eyes, and is PPC protection really necessary?

 1. Click fraud and ad fraud are hitting new heights every year

-Despite high profile takedowns of ad fraud networks like 3ve and Methbot, the practice of PPC fraud continues to grow.
-Because the potential for profits is huge, even for a small scale click fraud operation, even relatively simple click fraud bots can make their developers a tidy income.
+Despite high-profile takedowns of ad fraud networks like 3ve and Methbot, the practice of PPC fraud continues to grow.
+In fact, a study by the University of Baltimore puts the loss to marketers from click fraud at $27.3 billion in 2020.
+Because the potential for profits is huge, even for a small-scale click fraud operation, even relatively simple click fraud bots can make their developers a tidy income.

 2. Big business is taking click fraud seriously

 The rise of click fraud and ad fraud has not gone unnoticed by many larger corporations and ad networks.
 Well, if you were spending millions of dollars a month on ads, you’d look at how you could protect PPC campaigns too… Unilever and P&G are two giants who have amped up their efforts to minimise and eliminate their exposure to ad fraud – with some success.
 Increasingly, these bigger businesses are finding ways to mitigate or protect against ad fraud.
 This is, in turn, shifting the focus to SMEs and those with less awareness of the scale of the issue and less capacity to defend against fraud.

 3. Bots are harder to spot than ever